scmcphub/infercnv-mcp/README.md

-# Infercnvpy-MCP
+# Infercnv-MCP

 Natural language interface for Copy Number Variation (CNV) inference from scRNA-Seq data with infercnvpy through MCP.

 ## 🪩 What can it do?

-- IO module for reading and writing scRNA-Seq data
+- IO module for reading and writing scRNA-Seq data, load gene position
 - Preprocessing module for neighbors computation and data preparation
-- Tool module for CNV inference, clustering, and dimensionality reduction
+- Tool module for CNV inference, cnv score
 - Plotting module for chromosome heatmaps, UMAP, and t-SNE visualizations

 ## ❓ Who is this for?